The eccentricity distribution of wide binaries and their individual measurements: Methodology for eccentricity measurements

 Given the strong relation between eccentricity and the observed $v$-$r$ angle, it is not surprising that the observed $v$-$r$ angle distribution is directly tied to the underlying eccentricity distribution.
 The right panel of Fig.~\ref{fig:vr-e} gives a few examples of the observed $v$-$r$ angle distributions for different eccentricity distributions.
 For the cases where all wide binaries have the same eccentricity, the observed $v$-$r$ angle distribution is equivalent to the one-dimensional vertical slice of the left panel.
 For example, when all wide binaries have circular orbits ($e=0$), the observed $v$-$r$ angle distribution is strongly peaked at 90$^\circ$\ with extended tails due to the projection effects.

 For a power-law eccentricity distribution $f_e(e)\propto e^{\alpha}$, the dependence of the observed $v$-$r$ angles on the exponent $\alpha$ is shown in Fig.~\ref{fig:vr-e}, right.
 A thermal eccentricity distribution ($\alpha=1$) leads to a uniform observed $v$-$r$ angle distribution.
 This interesting relation arises from the property of the thermal eccentricity distribution.
-The thermal eccentricity distribution corresponds to a distribution function in phase space that is a function only of energy \citep{Jeans1919, Ambartsumian1937}.
-Therefore, its relative velocities are isotropic, resulting in the flat observed $v$-$r$ angle distribution (Section \ref{sec:discussion}; S. Tremaine, priv. comm.).
+The thermal eccentricity distribution corresponds to a phase-space distribution function that only depends on orbital energy and not on angular momenta \citep{Jeans1919, Ambartsumian1937}.
+Therefore, its phase-space distribution function is isotropic, resulting in the flat observed $v$-$r$ angle distribution (Section \ref{sec:discussion}; S. Tremaine, priv. comm.).
 When $\alpha>1$, the so-called superthermal distribution, the observed $v$-$r$ angle distribution peaks at 0$^\circ$\ and 180$^\circ$, with a minimum at 90$^\circ$.
 Fig.~\ref{fig:vr-e} (right) shows an extreme case where $\alpha=4$.

 The right panel of Fig.~\ref{fig:vr-e} shows that different eccentricity distributions have distinctive observed $v$-$r$ angle distributions.
 In the rest of the paper, we develop a rigorous method to infer the eccentricity distribution from the observed $v$-$r$ angle distribution.